TomMunoz3772/electroacPy/docs/02-ad-evaluations.md

 ### Visualization

-For now, plotting grids are only displayed through Gmsh.
+For now, plotting-grids are only displayed through Gmsh.
 Depending on the input arguments, it is also possible to plot different visualizations or export data:

 - `transformation` can be set to `"real"`, `"imag"`, `"spl"` or `"phase"`: this changes the field's value,
 - `export_grid` saves the evaluation mesh in the given file (ex: `"data_export.msh"`).